octoberswimmer/thunder/README.md

 - Generates `package.xml` (includes CustomTab if requested) and deploys all metadata via your CLI session.
 - With `--tab`, adds a CustomTab to the package, deploys it, and opens `/lightning/n/<app>` in your browser.
 - With `--watch`, monitors Go source files and automatically redeploys on changes for rapid development cycles.
+- With `--app-only`, deploys only the static resource containing the WASM bundle.
+This is useful for production deployments where the supporting metadata (LWC components, Apex classes) are already deployed.
+- All deployments use `rollbackOnError: true` and skip test execution for faster deployment to production.